cjdrake/pyeda/doc/source/boolalg.rst

    1 \cdot 1 = 1

+The Boolean product is called *AND* because the output of :math:`a` *AND* :math:`b` equals 1 *if and only if* both :math:`a = 1`, and :math:`b = 1`.

-So you are telling me that in Boolean algebra there are only two numbers you need to know about, and three operators?
+So you are telling me that in Boolean algebra there are only two numbers you need to know about, and only three operators?
-And people get paid to do this?

-For basic manipulations involving constant values, the Python interpreter has all the built-in functionality we need.
+Not exactly.
+There are many other significant operators, but they may all be reduced to these fundamental three.

 Built-in Python Boolean Operations
 ==================================

 Python has a built-in Boolean data type, ``bool``.
-You can think of the ``False`` keyword as an alias for the number zero, and the ``True`` keyword as an alias for the number one.
+You can think of the ``False`` keyword as an alias for the number 0, and the ``True`` keyword as an alias for the number 1.

 ::